torognes/swarm/README.md

 **swarm** 1.2.15 sorts the input sequences in order of decreasing abundance unless they are detected to be sorted already.
-When using the alternative algorithm for d=1 it also sorts all subseeds in order of decreasing abundance.
+When using the alternative algorithm for *d* = 1 it also sorts all subseeds in order of decreasing abundance.

 <a name="version1214"/>
 ### version 1.2.14 ###

-**swarm** 1.2.14 fixes a bug in the output with the swarm_breaker option (`-b`) when using the alternative algorithm (`-a`).
+**swarm** 1.2.14 fixes a bug in the output with the swarm breaker option (`-b`) when using the alternative algorithm (`-a`).

 <a name="version1213"/>